magma/magma/docs/readmes/lte/deploy_install.md

 ### 1. Create boot USB stick and install Ubuntu on your AGW host

-- Download the Ubuntu Server 20.04 LTS `.iso` image from the Ubuntu website
+- Download the Ubuntu Server 20.04 LTS `.iso` image from the Ubuntu website.
+Verify its integrity by checking [the hash](https://releases.ubuntu.com/20.04/SHA256SUMS).
 - Create a bootable USB using this [Etcher tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0)
 - Boot your AGW host from USB
     - Press F11 to select boot sequence.
 WARNING: This might be different for your machine.